-Monitoring is required to assess the effects on PCT 1718 of hydrology changes over the site, including the changes to the dam boundaries and the construction of the diversion drain to the east of the dam.
-Monitoring is to include any overflow from the dam or the diversion drain into retained areas of PCT 1718 which may spread weed propagules, the erosion of any topsoils from PCT 1718, the deposition of any sediments in PCT 1718, or the infestation of areas of PCT 1718 with new weed flushes.
+Monitoring is required to assess the effects on PCT 1718 of hydrology changes over the site, including the changes to overland flow from the development to the swamp forest and the construction of the linking road to the west of the dam.
+Monitoring is to include any backflow from the dam or the constructed basin into retained areas of PCT 1718 which may spread weed propagules, the erosion of any topsoils from PCT 1718, the deposition of any sediments in PCT 1718, or the infestation of areas of PCT 1718 with new weed flushes.
 Any of the aforementioned impacts will be required to be rectified to the satisfaction of Council's Development Planner Flora and Fauna and Council's Vegetation Establishment Officer.